Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Chemical enrichment sequences of star-forming galaxies

 The mass-dependent SFG sequences are blurred (Figure~\ref{Fig:oar_obs}) when considering galaxies that are offset from the empirical MZR for the less bursty SFGs (Figure~\ref{Fig:mmr}) where our abundance sample is less complete.
 It is likely that such SFGs have experienced outflow of enriched gas (e.g. \citealt{vanZee98}) or inflow of metal-poor gas (e.g. \citealt{Koppen05}) prior to star-formation, and are hence not self-regulated.
-The ensemble of SFGs that follow the empirical MZR (as described in Section~\ref{sec:mzr}) likely have self-regulated chemical enrichment with negligible significant outflow or inflow of external gas, akin to the MW GCE models.
+We have shown for M31 (albeit using planetary nebulae; \citealt{Arnaboldi22,Kobayashi23}) that metal-poor gas infall can dilute the ISM leading to planetary nebulae with lower Ar and lower O/Ar values than the general trend (before subsequent extended star-formation brings the ISM back to the general self-regulated trend).
+It is thus the same ISM dilution that offsets the location of a SFG in the MZR plane, that also offsets its location from the general trend in the log(O/Ar) vs 12+log(Ar/H) plane.
+We note that a very small number of SFGs lie above the MZR in Figure~\ref{Fig:mmr} and appear to have higher log(O/Ar) than the general trend in Figure~\ref{Fig:oar_delta}.
+These may have had metal-rich gas infall.
+We exclude them in this work although their numbers are so small that their exclusion has negligible impact on the results.
+The ensemble of SFGs that follow the empirical MZR (as described in Section~\ref{sec:mzr}) likely have self-regulated chemical enrichment, wherein enrichment from star formation balances any potential gas infall, and traces mass-dependent loci in Figure~\ref{Fig:oar_final} in the log(O/Ar) vs 12+log(Ar/H) place.